Part IV: Faster Than Light Travel--Concepts and Their "Problems"

 This is Part IV of the "Relativity and FTL Travel" FAQ.
 It discusses the various problems involved with FTL travel and how they apply to particular FTL concepts.
 This part of the FAQ is written under the assumption that the reader understands the concepts discussed in Part I of this FAQ which should be distributed with this document.

-For more information about this FAQ (including copyright information and a table of contents for all parts of the FAQ), see the Introduction to the FAQ portion.
+In the event that you need more information about this FAQ (including copyright information and a table of contents for all parts of the FAQ), see the Introduction to the FAQ portion.

 Chapter 6: Introduction to the FTL Discussion